 Hotel Mystays Maihama

-The Mystays Maihama is right next to Disneyland and DisneySea and is a cheaper option than the Disney resorts, making it one of the best places to stay in Tokyo for families looking to experience the parks on a tight budget.
+The Mystays Maihama is right next to Disneyland and DisneySea and is a cheaper option than the Disney resorts.
+Thus, it is one of the best places to stay in Tokyo for families looking to experience the parks on a tight budget.

 Maihama Station is 1km away but there is a bus stop right near the hotel for those who would prefer not to walk.
-DisneySea is only a 10-minute walk away but the hotel offers a free shuttle bus to both of the Disney parks so getting there couldn’t be easier.
+DisneySea is only a 10-minute walk away, but the hotel offers a free shuttle bus to both of the Disney parks, so getting there couldn’t be easier.
+So if you have little people who can’t walk long distances this would be a good option of where to stay in Tokyo with toddlers.

-The hotel is really close to Disney yet with a much more budget friendly price tag and the free shuttle bus makes it so easy to access both the parks.
+The hotel is really close to Disney yet has a much more budget-friendly price tag, and the free shuttle bus makes it so easy to access both parks.

 What’s not to love?

-This hotel is a little further away from a subway station but it’s a small compromise for the proximity to Disney and chances are that’s the main reason you choose the hotel anyway.
+This hotel is a little further away from a subway station, but it’s a small compromise for the proximity to Disney, and chances are that’s the main reason you chose the hotel anyway.

 Summary

-A comfortable and modern hotel that’s a great budget friendly choice for families who want to be close to the park without having to compromise on quality.
-This is one of the best hotels in Tokyo for families visiting the area to spend time at the Disney parks, you really couldn’t get much better!
+This comfortable and modern hotel is a great budget-friendly choice for families who want to be close to the park without having to compromise on quality.
+It is one of the best hotels in Tokyo for families visiting the area to spend time at the Disney parks.
+You really couldn’t get much better with family accommodation Japan style!

 Click here to check current pricing and availability.